Skip to content

 There are a number of other things to consider when buying a car using a finance deal:

-• Depreciation of the car - if you’re looking to buy a brand new car then the manufacturer or dealership may have finance options with low or even a 0% interest rate.
+If you’re looking to buy a brand new car then the manufacturer or dealership may have finance options with low or even a 0% interest rate.
 However, new cars typically lose value quickly in the first few years of ownership.
-Whichever finance option you plump for make sure you understand the exact terms of the agreement by reading the small print and asking questions of the lender, so you aren’t caught out further down the line

-• Insurance - remember whether you go for a finance deal or a car loan you’ll still have to get insurance for your car and pay the tax where applicable - and maintain the car.
+Remember whether you go for a finance deal or a car loan you’ll still have to get insurance for your car and pay the tax where applicable - and maintain the car.
 This will be your responsibility - not the lender’s, even when you don’t initially own the car, for example with a HP or PCP deal.
-MoneySuperMarket can help you find car insurance which suits your needs from a wide range of insurers across the market.

 Other useful guides

-Compare car finance deals with MoneySuperMarket
+Compare MoneySuperMarket car finance deals

 You can compare car finance deals with our partner Motiv.
 It’s an online service that allows you to see if you’re eligible for HP and PCP deals and the rates you’ll pay.